gautamnaik1994/GenAI_Therapy_Multi_Agent/README.md

 ## Architecture

-- **Backend (Python):**
-  - API layer for serving data and orchestrating analysis.
-  - Modular agent-based architecture for scoring and supervision.
-  - Utilities for parsing, graph-based reasoning, and LLM integration.

 - **Agents:**
   - GAD-7 and PHQ-9 scoring agents for mental health assessments.
   - Supervisory agent for validation and orchestration.